ibm-cloud-docs/AnalyticsEngine/spark-app-rest-api.md

 This API is idempotent.
 If you attempt to stop an already completed or stopped application, it will still return 204.

 You can use this API to stop an application in the following states: `accepted`, `waiting`, `submitted`, and `running`.

+# Learn more

+When managing your Spark applications, follow the recommended [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices-serverless).